delowar-prog/design-dreamers-school-client/README.md

 ## Project Name : Summer camp fashion design school <br><br><br>

 ### Features :
-- Its a technical training center on fashion design for a certain period.<br>
+- Its a web site of technical training center on fashion design for a certain period.<br>

 - Here has a Class page that represents the all approved classes  added by Instructors.
 An user can select class as a student of the class.<br>